-The alphabetic principle is the understanding that there are systematic and predictable relationships between written letters and spoken sounds.
+The alphabetic principle is the understanding that there are systematic andpredictable relationships between written letters and spoken sounds.
 This understanding represents an important component of emergent literacy (Whitehurst & Lonigan, 1998).
 Level K students not only learn to recognize and name letters, they simultaneously learn letter formation and the letter-sound correspondence.
 This creates important linkages that help to "bind the visual, motor, and phonological images of the letter together at once" (Adams, 1990, p.
 355).
 The sequence of letter and sound introduction is carefully considered based on this integrated approach.
 Daily learning activities reinforce this connection, resulting in mastery of:

-- Association of letter name, keyword, and sound(s) represented by the 26 letters of the alphabet (letter-sound correspondence), including short vowel sounds - Visual connection between the letter name, the sound(s) represented by the letter(s), its written representation (grapheme), and the formation for all lowercase and uppercase letters - · Alphabetical order
+- Recognition and identification of all 26 letters (lowercase and uppercase) - Association of letter name, keyword, and sound(s) represented by the 26 letters of the alphabet (letter-sound correspondence), including short vowel sounds - Visual connection between the letter name, the sound(s) represented by the letter(s), its written representation (grapheme), and the formation for all lowercase and uppercase letters - Alphabetical order